acarrou/Companion-Computer-Drone/README.md

 Everything on the ***[Parts List](https://docs.google.com/document/d/1yg1S2lEn6Pxzbmr_OziczwqIsVRe4be1YQAyOio6FKI/edit?usp=sharing)*** is required for this project.
 Please read carefully what is needed.
 This is also assuming you have the necessary tools of a soldering iron, snips, and other essential tools needed for electronics.

 ## Drone Assembly
 ***[Here](https://youtube.com/playlist?list=PLm_39In9-wKMa8U90cwcDMecCGuM5Sja1)*** is a playlist of videos showing you how to build your drone.
-This will also go over how to flash the firmware to the pixhawk.
-I will go more in-depth regarding the firmware in the next area.
+This will also go over how to flash the Firmware to the pixhawk.
+I will go more in-depth regarding the Firmware in the next area.
 You can choose either Ardupilot or PX4.
 However, I recommend PX4 Firmware.

 Make sure your motors are in the correct configuration.
-You do this by making sure the motor wires are connect to the correct wires of the ESC.
+You do this by making sure the motor wires are connected to the correct wires of the ESC.
 Below is a diagram of the direction of the motors and ESC configuration.
 ***I recommend you put on the propellers at the end.
 Not until you are ready to fly.***
 <br><br/>
 ![alt text](https://ardupilot.org/copter/_images/motororder-quad-x-2d.png)